Making a Decision

 These include being clear that:

-It's important to explore whether you need to move into a different type of accommodation such as "sheltered accommodation" or Extra Care that may provide the supportive living environment you need.
-To explore 'sheltered accomodation, please click the link below.
+It's important to explore whether you need to move into a different type of accommodation such as sheltered accommodation or extra care housing that may provide the supportive living environment you need.

 Questions you may wish to ask